jdrizin/respectablename/input/projects/timelapse.md

 control script in Python.

 Notes:

  * running Linux
  * gphoto2 is in your $PATH
  * defaults to --capture-and-download
  * the script dumps images in the current path
  * provides default values for number of frames to collect and interval time

-OSX users may be able to use this script with slight modification.
+OSX users may be able to use this script with slight modification, assuming they install gphoto2 (eg from [brew](http://brew.sh/).
 Windows users, good luck.
+Your included camera software may support time-lapse settings and google suggests there are tools that help put this together, but I don't use Windows, so...

 You can find the up-to-date code [on Github](https://github.com/jdrizin/timelapse-utilities/blob/master/camera.py)

 ## Pulling out data